O Human Star: Author and publication history

-Reviews
+Themes

+While the novel does engage with queer and trans issues, robots are not used in a metaphorical way to broach the subjects but rather are incorporated into them.
+It also deals with the implications of robots and artificial intelligence on our social and economic structures as well as on our concept of personhood, immortality, and identity.

+Reception and legacy

+Critical response

 Polygon reviewer Samantha Riedel called O Human Star "the best robot comic in a decade", saying that it "delves into complex themes of gender and the need to belong" and calling it "one of the most sociopolitically relevant works of the past ten years".
+Riedel expanded on the praise, calling it "one of the most unique and imaginative comics of the decade" and an "intimate story" that "[imbues its] characters with life and vigor".

 Writing for the DiNKY Awards, DiNKY director Ted Intorcio said "In addition to being a wonderful love story for these men, it challenges the reader’s perceptions of what “normal” looks like...
 OHS explores LGBTQ issues in a very sensitive way without having this context / subtext overpower the story...
 Blue's Manga-influenced style is more than competent and complements the tone of the story nicely.
 I can't recommend this book enough for anyone who likes great stories with rich context and tons of applicability."